 Have you ever gone through the drive-through or ordered takeout just to avoid having to cook in your kitchen?
 Well, you aren’t alone.
 An outdated kitchen can make it difficult to talk yourself into cooking at home.
-But a kitchen renovation might be just the thing you need to get back to healthy, home cooked dining.
+But a kitchen renovation might be just the thing you need to get back to healthy, home-cooked dining.

 According to the survey, one-third of respondents who recently updated their kitchens said they lived a healthier lifestyle post-renovation.
 Healthy changes included more meals cooked at home (41 percent), eating less takeout (34 percent) and even eating more fruits and vegetables (26 percent).

-Reasons to renovate
+Reasons to remodel your kitchen

 In addition to revealing that updated kitchens often bring positive lifestyle changes, the survey found homeowners are increasingly willing to spend big on their kitchen renovation.
-Houzz’s report shows that people are willing to spend up to $100,000 on kitchen renovation.
+Houzz’s report shows that people are willing to spend up to $100,000 on a kitchen renovation.

 Somewhat surprisingly, a majority of homeowners aren’t updating their kitchen with the goal of adding value to their home.
 Only 8 percent of homeowners surveyed renovated their kitchens to add value to their home.
 In other words, most homeowners renovate to improve their lives.